pranav-sirnapalli/assignment4/README.md

               green and blue from the particular images.
 The results returned in the methods of this class are used to set the pixels.

+## Supported Commands:
+- Please check the commands on the other file named USEME.md.
 ## Citation for picture:
 - This picture is draw by my friend, her name(Xueer Wang) is also on the picture.